 Interview

 Adolescents were asked the following questions before their ParkBathe session: Have you ever done something like forest bathing before?
 What do you think this is about?
 How are you feeling about it?
 How do you think it will make you feel?
 How is school at the moment? and after ParkBathe: How did you find that?
 Was it what you were expecting?
 How do you feel now?
 Did you have a favourite exercise?
 Do you think you might come and use the park to relax more?
 Adolescents were interviewed and audio was recorded using a mobile phone with plug-in microphone.
 Audio was transcribed and then thematically analysed by an independent researcher (a qualitative researcher with a background in child and adolescent nursing) and the analysis was second coded, discussed and agreed with a second independent researcher (a qualitative researcher with a PGDip in Youth and community development).
 Independent researchers conducted the transcription and analysis because the research team wanted to avoid potential bias which might arise from team members who delivered the intervention if they were the ones conducting the transcription and analysis.
-Soundbites from adolescent’s interviews and further discussions about the adolescent sessions can be found on the ParkBathe podcast (https://podcasts.apple.com/gb/podcast/mother-nature-connecting-children-to-nature/id1543205446?i=1000548655401).
+Soundbites from adolescent interviews and further discussions about the adolescent sessions can be found on the ParkBathe podcast (https://podcasts.apple.com/gb/podcast/mother-nature-connecting-children-to-nature/id1543205446?i=1000548655401).

 Intervention

-The free 1.5hr Forest Bathing sessions were led by two qualified practitioners trained by The Forest Bathing Institute and involved guided discovery and mindful appreciation of an urban park (xxx, UK).
-Forest Bathing group sizes ranged from 6-15 participants.
-The practitioners originally tried to deliver a similar Forest Bathing session to the type which adults would receive (e.g. walking in silence whilst engaging in structured sensory activities).
-They quickly realised from observations that the adolescents were too active and talkative for this to be enjoyable for them, and so sessions were iteratively improved using adolescent’s feedback.
-The sessions therefore resembled Forest School but with a more sensory Forest Bathing focus.
+The free 1.5hr Forest bathing sessions were led by two qualified practitioners trained by The Forest Bathing Institute and involved guided discovery and mindful appreciation of an urban park (Crystal Palace Park, London, UK).
+Forest bathing group sizes ranged from 6-15 participants.
+The practitioners originally tried to deliver a similar Forest bathing session to the type which adults would receive (e.g. walking in silence whilst engaging in structured sensory activities).
+They quickly realised from observations that the adolescents were too active and talkative for this to be enjoyable for them, and so sessions were iteratively improved using adolescents’ feedback.
+The sessions therefore resembled Forest School but with a more sensory Forest bathing focus.

-The session started with an introduction where the history and purpose of Forest Bathing was explained.
+The session started with an introduction where the history and purpose of Forest bathing was explained.
 Participants engaged in visual activities which included: i) visually inspecting a tree from roots to canopy and to notice the shape and character; ii) searching for leaves and other fallen objects to create a natural colour-palette (perhaps colours they would like to paint their bedroom); and iii) inspired by images of art produced by Andy Goldsworthy, to create their own natural artwork on the forest floor.
 In a listening activity, adolescents were invited to cup their ears to see what sounds they could hear.
 In a smell activity, adolescents were invited to smell leaf-litter and soil from the woodland floor, however this activity was observed to make them uncomfortable and self-conscious and was therefore omitted from future sessions.
 In a touch activity they were invited to partner-up and one person guided the other (who had their eyes closed) to a tree and encouraged them to get to know their tree through touch alone, they then brought their partner back to the centre and asked them to find their tree.
 Finally in an empathy activity, adolescents interviewed a tree in pairs, with one person pretending to be the tree whilst another interviewed the tree about their life.